InverterNetwork/contracts/src/modules/authorizer/role/Invariants.md

 # To Discuss:

+- enable sub Roles to change function selectors

+  - multiple solutions:
+  - Targetaddress -> idArray
+    - multiple Role ids possible to handle Target function selector
+    - More effort on the contract side
+    - To check you get a array of ids back
+  - targetaddress -> SingleAdmin
+    - only one admin per targetaddress
+    - Pretty easy to implement
+    - Easy to understand
+  - Targetaddress -> RoleId -> bool
+    - multiple Role ids possible to handle Target function selector
+    - small effort on the contract side
+    - worse for frontend as you have to check if the role is enabled
+      - could be simulated

 - Workflow admin naming
   // Hierarchical Roles //@todo We dont have the full definition of what this entails